aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a OTT to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert OTT to XLSX?</h2>

+Converting OTT to XLSX is a great way to make data more accessible and easier to work with.
+OTT files are often used to store large amounts of data, but they can be difficult to work with due to their complex structure.
+By converting OTT to XLSX, developers can make the data more accessible and easier to work with.

+<h2>How Aspose.Total Helps for OTT to XLSX Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from OTT to XLSX.
+The API is easy to use and can be integrated into existing applications with minimal effort.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the OTT file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This makes it easy to convert OTT to XLSX quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary %}}